xtagon/awesome-battlesnake/README.md

 those from the community.
 This section is reserved for any notable project templates that haven't made that list.

+## Third-Party Arenas

+- [joshhartmann11/BattleSnakeArena](https://github.com/joshhartmann11/BattleSnakeArena) (A modified, terminal based, battle snake arena to bypass servers and have complete access to data)
+- [smallsco/mojave](https://github.com/smallsco/mojave) (A Battlesnake app for Windows/Mac/Linux supporting simultaneous play of snakes from 2016-2019, human players, built-in opponents, and more!)

 ## Miscellaneous

 - [cbinners/battlesnake-download-tool](https://github.com/cbinners/battlesnake-download-tool) (Chrome Extension to download game states for Battlesnake)
 - [devinc13/BattlesnakeTester](https://github.com/devinc13/BattlesnakeTester) (Smoke tests for Battlesnake behaviour)
-- [joshhartmann11/BattleSnakeArena](https://github.com/joshhartmann11/BattleSnakeArena) (A modified, terminal based, battle snake arena to bypass servers and have complete access to data)
 - [lworkman/battle-snake-board-generator](https://github.com/lworkman/battle-snake-board-generator) (A quick and dirty react-typescript app for battlesnake testing)
-- [smallsco/mojave](https://github.com/smallsco/mojave) (A Battlesnake app for Windows/Mac/Linux supporting simultaneous play of snakes from 2016-2019, human players, built-in opponents, and more!)